Door Repair Handyman in Phoenix, AZ

 How much does door repair usually cost?

-A simple adjustment or hinge repair typically runs $150 to $250 in labor plus parts.
-A full door replacement (frame, hardware, weatherstripping) costs between $800 and $2,000 depending on the door type and whether the rough opening needs work.
-We quote after we see the job.
+A simple adjustment or hinge repair runs $150 to $250 in labor plus parts.
+A full door replacement with frame, hardware, and weatherstripping costs between $800 and $2,000 depending on the door type and rough opening condition.
+We quote after we look at the job.

 How long does door repair take?